SpiralMoon/maplestory.openapi/README.md

 This library can only retrieve data from the service regions supported by the Nexon Open API.
 If Nexon releases an API for a new region, this project plans to support it as well.

+### Friends API (for Nexon Friends Developers)

+This library additionally supports the Friends API, which is only available for Nexon Friends developer-approved services.

+For application for the Friends program, please refer to [Program Info & Contact](https://openapi.nexon.com/en/friends/introduction/).

 ## Documentation
 Before getting started, please read the document in the README list below that matches your development environment.